mittal1787/are-we-really-load-generating/new-experiments/experiment6/README.md

 ```

 ### Hypothesis
-For a distributed set of servers, the load generator will fail to generate the correct load across the server due to the first server holding back when waiting for the second server.
-In other words, wrk2 will violate the conditions for open-loop as the first server depending on the second server is going to slow down the requests for the client.
+For a distributed set of servers, the load generator will fail to generate the correct load across the server due to the first server holding back when waiting for the second server, and since second server is more work heavy, there is going to be a .

 ## Tail Latency test
-Ground truth: use `tcpdump` to measure the tail latency on the client side as well as the first server.
+Ground truth: use `tcpdump` to measure the tail latency on the client side.

 ```
 sudo tcpdump | grep <server-hostname>